opensciencegrid/dosar/docs/Materials/06-RJob.md

 R is a bit fussy about where it's been installed on disk, so I had to write a wrapper program so it will happily run wherever it lands in our cluster.
 I could make you work it out, but that seems unfair.
 Save this program in run-r.sh.
 If you're curious about exactly why it's needed, ask Rob.
 There are two important parts to it, and you should know what they are, at least conceptually because this is the magic you would need to do for any run-time environment you want to bring along.

-   1. Load the R environment using =module=.
+   1. Load the R environment using `module`.
 In general you might have to do more work.
    1. Invoke R, using whatever magic is needed.
 In our case, I set up some environment variables and invoke the right executable.

 ```